Welcome to the Taber Museum

-The Taber Museum chronicles the history of north central Pennsylvania, from American Indian occupation through 21st century industry and life.
+The museum chronicles the history of north central Pennsylvania, from American Indian occupation through 21st century industry and life.
 Exhibits include an American Indian gallery, a Fine and Decorative Arts gallery, the Shempp Model Train exhibit with over 300 toy trains, period rooms depicting life from the 1700s through the 1900s, and much more.
-Check out the highlights.
+Highlights.

 Plan Your Visit